pm-dev/PMUtils/Examples/PMCircularCollectionView/README.md

 ## Requirements & Notes

 - PMCircularCollectionView was built for iOS and requires a minimum iOS target of iOS 7.
-- Thorough commenting of header files is currently in progress.
-(6/11/14).
-- PMCircularCollectionView is currently lacking unit tests.

-## How To Get Started

-- Check out the documentation (coming soon).

 ### Installation with CocoaPods